-Store Design and Environment.
+Store design and environment.
 We design our stores to create a distinctive and engaging shopping environment that we believe resonates with our customers and reflects an "organized chaos" that is consistent with many teenagers' lifestyles.
 Our stores feature an industrial look with concrete floors and open ceilings, dense merchandise displays, action sports focused posters and signage and popular music, all of which are consistent with the look and feel of an independent action sports specialty shop.
 Most of our stores have couches and action sports oriented video game stations that are intended to encourage our customers to shop for longer periods of time, to interact with each other and our store associates and to visit our stores more frequently.
 Our stores are constructed and finished to allow us to efficiently shift merchandise displays throughout the year as the action sports season dictates.
 To further enhance our customers' experience, we seek to attract enthusiastic store associates who are knowledgeable about our products and are able to offer superior customer service and expertise.
 We believe that our store atmosphere enhances our image as a leading provider of action sports lifestyle merchandise.

-As of July 30, 2005, our stores averaged 2,700 square feet.
+As of January 29, 2005, our stores averaged 2,700 square feet.
 We have been, and plan to continue, opening new stores that average 3,000 square feet, slightly larger than our historical average size.
 These larger stores are intended to enable us to offer an expanded merchandise selection while maintaining our distinctive store environment.

 Expansion Opportunities and Site Selection.
-Since the end of fiscal 2002, we have opened 53 stores to enhance our position in existing markets and to enter into new markets, to build our brand awareness and to capitalize on our successful store model.
-We plan to open 35 new stores in fiscal 2005 (including 11 stores that we have opened during the six months ended July 30, 2005) and to continue to open a significant number of new stores in future years.
+Since the end of fiscal 2002, we have opened 42 stores to enhance our position in existing markets and to enter into new markets, to build our brand awareness and to capitalize on our successful store model.
+We plan to open 35 new stores in fiscal 2005 and to continue to open a significant number of new stores in future years.
 Our new store openings are planned in both existing and new markets.